softwaremill/bootzooka/README.md

 * `compile` - compile the whole project
 * `test` - run all the tests
-* `package` - create a deployable `.war`.
-The result will be in `bootzooka-rest/target/scala-2.10/bootzooka.war`
-* `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: `<sub-project-name>/test`
+* `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be execute only for that sub-project, this can be also achieved with e.g.: `<sub-project-name>/test`
-* `container:start` - starts the embedded Jetty container
+* `container:start` - starts the embedded Jetty container (backend)
-* `container:reload /` - reloads application at context /
-* `~;container:start; container:reload /` - runs container and waits for source code changes to automatically compile
+* `~;container:start; container:reload /` - runs container (backend) and waits for source code changes to automatically
-changed file and to reload it
+compile changed file and to reload it

 ## Configuration